PaulVonDaniels/PaulVonDaniels/README.md

 Seeking opportunities to:
 - Develop high-performance systems
 - Optimize critical code paths
-- Contribute to open-source infrastructure projects
+- Contribute to meaningful open-source projects
 - Work with cutting-edge hardware technologies

 ---

-> "The cost of reliability is the pursuit of extreme simplicity."
+> "First, solve the problem.
+Then, write the code."
-> — C.A.R.
-Hoare
+> — John Johnson